Table of Contents[Hide][Show]

-My first and only trip to Universal Studios Hollywood happened when I was about 15-years-old.
+My first and only trip to Universal Studios Hollywood happened when I was about 15.
 I remember a bit of the Backlot Studio Tour, the now gone E.T. attraction and that’s about it.
-Naturally, tons has changed in the park over the last 30+ years!
+Naturally, much has changed in the park over the last 30+ years!

 I knew that there would be a lot at Universal Studios Hollywood that my two teenagers would enjoy.
 Based on the height requirements (most are 40″+), I decided against bringing my toddler.
 My 7-year old son was tall enough for all the rides.
-We decided to skip Disneyland this time and take on Universal Studios for the first time.
+We decided to skip Disneyland during this vacation and instead, took on Universal Studios for the first time.

-Would Universal be as enjoyable as our other theme park trips?
+Would Universal be as enjoyable as our other theme park vacations?
 Turns out there were a few ways that Universal Studios Hollywood actually beat Disneyland on this trip.

 Universal Studios Hollywood Can Be a One Day Park